Trisha Paytas: 2023–present: Just Trish Podcast, The Eras of Trish Tour and acting

-On May 23, 2023, Paytas and YouTube star Colleen Ballinger began co-hosting a podcast titled Oversharing.
-It came to an abrupt end on June 6, 2023, after 3 episodes following Ballinger being accused of grooming her fans.
-Paytas confirmed the cancellation on July 9, 2023, in a video about the situation.
-A former fan of Ballinger's revealed she had previously sent him NSFW photos and videos of Paytas from her OnlyFans making fun of her.
-Paytas said she reached out to Ballinger about the allegations and she denied them.
+In May 2023, Paytas and internet comedian Colleen Ballinger began co-hosting their podcast, Oversharing with Colleen & Trish.
+On July 9, 2023, after only three episodes, Paytas announced the podcast had been cancelled amidst grooming allegations brought against Ballinger and the surfacing of leaked messages in which Ballinger sent videos from Paytas's OnlyFans to fans making fun of her.
+Paytas said she reached out to Ballinger about the allegations, and she denied them.

-In July 2023, Paytas began hosting her own YouTube podcast titled Just Trish Podcast.
+In July, Paytas began hosting her second podcast titled Just Trish Podcast.
 Co-hosted by Oscar Gracey, the podcast sees Paytas commenting on current pop culture topics.
 Originally planned as a weekly series, Just Trish gained significant YouTube viewership, which inspired Paytas to publish two episodes a week and invite various guests to talk on the podcast.
-The August 2023 episode featuring Tana Mongeau was the first episode of Just Trish to reach over one million YouTube views.
-As of August 2025, Just Trish attracted a total of approximately 145 million YouTube views through across 200 episodes, making it one of the most successful projects of Paytas' career.
+The August 2023 episode featuring Tana Mongeau was the first episode of Just Trish to reach over one million viewers of YouTube.
+As of August 2025, Just Trish attracted a total of approximately 145 million YouTube views across 200 episodes, making it one of the most successful projects of Paytas's career.

 In 2024, Paytas signed with the Creative Artists Agency (CAA) as her talent agent.
 On December 7, 2024, Paytas made a surprise guest appearance on an episode of Saturday Night Live hosted by Paul Mescal.
 She appeared as herself in a sketch that parodied the annual Spotify Wrapped feature.
 Shortly after, on December 10, 2024, she starred in a live holiday show at the Beacon Theater titled Trisha Paytas: Trishmas Live.

 In February 2025, Paytas starred in Trisha Paytas' Big Broadway Dream, a one-night benefit show at the St. James Theater, featuring performances from Sutton Foster, Ben Platt, Joy Woods, and Rachel Zegler.

-In 2025, Paytas embarked on her first-ever North American tour, titled The Eras of Trish Tour.
+That year, Paytas embarked on her first-ever North American tour, titled The Eras of Trish Tour.
 The tour ran from February to June and spanned over 30 cities across the United States and Canada.
 The show was described as a live, multimedia retrospective celebrating the various "eras" of her long and varied internet career.
 The performances included live singing, costume changes, and video montages of her most viral moments, from her early YouTube videos and music to her mukbangs and podcasting career.
 Reviews noted the highly engaged and enthusiastic reception from her fanbase, describing the show as a mix of musical numbers, personal anecdotes, and comedy.

-In October 2025, it was announced that Paytas would make her Broadway debut in the second revival of Beetlejuice in the role of "Maxine Dean" from November 4–23.
+In October, it was announced that Paytas would make her Broadway debut in the second revival of Beetlejuice in the role of "Maxine Dean" from November 4–23.
 Later that month, it was announced that Paytas would appear in season three of the HBO teen drama series Euphoria.

+On March 30, MGM Resorts International announced the Trisha Paytas & Tana Mongeau: Viva Las Vegas live show would be coming to The Chelsea at The Cosmopolitan of Las Vegas hotel in June.